-Posted on 7 months ago by John Reid
+Posted on about 6 years ago by John Reid

 Belgian and German researchers have presented a new imaging tool that can track immune cells invading the brain in the initial stages of multiple sclerosis (MS).